tfbielawski/web-sprint-challenge-single-page-applications/README.md

 Implement the following tests in Cypress:

+//COULD NOT GET CYPRESS TESTING TO WORK AT ALL.
+KEPT CRASHING MY TERMINAL//

 - [ ] test that you can add text to the box
 - [ ] test that you can select multiple toppings
 - [ ] test that you can submit the form